erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    * By hashing a concatenation of a random Version 4 UUID with your SCHAC ID.
    * By using a Version 5 UUID with a namespace derived from your SCHAC ID.

-This guidelines maximize the probability that - if a collision occurs - it will first occur in **your own** database (because your database is the only database which contains all identifiers generated from with your SCHAC ID namespace).
+These guidelines maximize the probability that - if a collision occurs - it will first occur in **your own** database (because your database is the only database which contains all identifiers generated with your SCHAC ID namespace).
 This in turn will cause an exception, thus limiting the probability of the conflicting ID spreading outside.